Join us December 12th for Farmers Market After Hours: A Coastal Foodshed Fundraiser!

 Co-Founder

-Kim served as Co-Executive Director from 2017-2020.
-As a Registered Dietitian she worked in a variety of settings including clinical, community, research, consulting and public health, and she was instrumental in bringing Coastal Foodshed to fruition.
+Kim served as Co-Executive Director from 2017-2020 and she was instrumental in bringing Coastal Foodshed to fruition.
 We thank her for all of her support and dedication to CFS!
 Kim currently lives in New Bedford with her family and is an avid supporter of local food and farmers.
 She currently teaches health sciences at St. John's St. James.